The Park Distillery in Banff, Canada: You Need To Go There Before You Die.

 Now there are a ton of restaurants to eat at.
 And while they are all fantastic, my favorite by far was The Park Distillery.
 (Upstairs area, is a deck.
 Your view is of the most gorgeous mountain range.)

 While we waited our turn to tour the distillery, I sampled one of their signature drinks... twice.
 Because I am all about the alcohol while traveling with teenagers.

 The Backcountry Tea.
 It is made with their own Park Glacier Rye (YUM YUM YUM), lemon juice, mint, iced tea, simple syrup, bitters.

 You're going to want more than one.

-The Park Distillery is not a huge distillery operation as the likes of Jack Daniels, and yet, this little distillery puts out such a superior product, you would think it was a mega huge operation.
+The Park Distillery is not a huge distillery operation like Jack Daniels, and yet, this little distillery puts out such a superior product, you would think it was a mega huge operation.

 They make their wonderful concoctions right there on the property.
 Check out their website, and you can see the process by which they create their spirits.
 (They do get their barrels from Jack Daniels.)

 Side note: In Canada for a Whiskey to be called a Whiskey, it must be aged for a minimum of three years

 I need to stress something.
 This is a two-year-old distillery.
 Say whaaat?
 Yes, only two years old.
 They have learned their craft by a lot of trial and error.
 Our tour guide was Breanne Johnston, Lead Distiller, and she knows her shit.